-Solar Orbiter will make observations of the Sun and in-situ measurements from elliptic orbits coming as close as ~60 solar radii (~0.285 AU) to the Sun.
-The aphelia lie outside 0.8 AU for large part of the 7 years nominal mission time during which orbital latitude reaches 25 degree.
-The long cruise phase of Solar Orbiter and the elongated spacecraft orbits with aphelia close to 1 AU provide the opportunity to study in detail the dust flux near 1AU and to estimate the flux of sub-μm dust onto Earth, its time variation and variation during part of a solar cycle.
+Solar Orbiter will make observations of the Sun and in situ measurements from elliptic orbits coming as close as $\sim 60$ solar radii ( $\sim 0.285$ AU) to the Sun.
+The aphelia lie outside 0.8 AU for a large part of the 7-year nominal mission time during which orbital latitude reaches 25°.
+The long cruise phase of Solar Orbiter and the elongated spacecraft orbits with aphelia close to 1 AU provide the opportunity to study in detail the dust flux near 1 AU and to estimate the flux of sub-micrometre dust onto Earth, its time variation and its variation during part of a solar cycle.

-The FIELDS instrument on Parker Solar Probe (Bale et al. 2016) combines magnetic and electric field measurements into a single, coordinated experiment.
-Four electric field antennas (2 m long, 3.18 mm diameter Niobium C-103 thin-walled tubes) are mounted at the base of the heat shield, and deploy in full sunlight out of the spacecraft wake, whereas a fifth antenna is mounted on the magnetometer boom in the umbra of the spacecraft.
-The sensor electric field signals are transferred to a Digital Fields Board (DFB), a Time Domain Sampler (TDS) and a Radio Frequency Spectrometer (RFS) for signal processing and digitization.
-The DFB and TDS make rapid samples of waveforms with a highest sampling rate of 150,000 samples per second (DFB) and 2,000,000 samples per second (TDS), with an on-board selection of events to reduce bit-rate.
+The FIELDS instrument on Parker Solar Probe (Bale et al., 2016) combines magnetic and electric field measurements into a single, coordinated experiment.
+Four electric field antennas (2 m long, 3.18 mm diameter Niobium C-103 thinwalled tubes) are mounted at the base of the heat shield, and deploy in full sunlight out of the spacecraft wake, while a fifth antenna is mounted on the magnetometer boom in the umbra of the spacecraft.
+The sensor electric field signals are transferred to a Digital Fields Board (DFB), a Time Domain Sampler (TDS) and a Radio Frequency Spectrometer (RFS) for signal processing and digitisation.
+The DFB and TDS make rapid samples of waveforms with the highest sampling rate of 150 000 samples per second (DFB) and 2 000 000 samples per second (TDS), with an on-board selection of events to reduce bit rate.
 The low frequency (LF) part of the RFS is a dual channel digital spectrometer receiving inputs from the four first antennas, either in dipole or monopole mode, with a frequency range of 10 kHz to 2.4 MHz, allowing a relative frequency spacing of about 4.5 %.